Making smarter cities

 - Some client projects, mainly presentations created with Readymag, needed additional polishing and actualization that involved both visual and UX updates;

-- Huge backlog of old tasks and irrelevant designs stored chaotically — .psd and .sketch files, or rogue raster images.
+- A huge backlog of old tasks and irrelevant designs stored chaotically — .psd and .sketch files, or rogue raster images.

 Speaking of our main asset: the Platform, we tried to achieve the transparency of urban data (collected either from open sources, like Swarm or Twitter, or from client custom-made datasets) for everyone — not only the urban experts.
 It included the interface updates making it more user-friendly, and the creation of a user knowledge base.
 One of the toughest problems here was to make the process of data upload and initial setup as easy as possible.